Syria national football team: 1970s: Successes in Arab competitions

-The years 1980-1996: an improvement in Syrian football
+1980–1996: Milestones and missed opportunities

-The Syrian team made it to 1980 Olympics thanks to Iran, as the team withdrew due to the American-led boycott of the Olympics.
-Despite losing 0:3 to the Algeria and 0:5 to the GDR, they gained experience from big matches.
-However, the most valuable result in the tournament was a draw with a strong Spain 0:0.
+The Syrian team made it to the 1980 Olympics thanks to Iran, as the team withdrew due to the American-led boycott of the Olympics.
+Despite losing 0–3 to Algeria and 0–5 to the GDR, they gained experience from big matches.
+However, the most valuable result in the tournament was a draw with a strong Spain 0–0.

 The Syrian team took part in the three editions of the Asian Nations Cup in the 1980s.
-In 1980 Asian Cup, they finished 3rd out of 5 in the group stage, behind the North Korea and the Iran, ahead of the China and the Bangladesh.
+In the 1980 Asian Cup, they finished 3rd out of 5 in the group stage, behind North Korea and Iran, ahead of China and Bangladesh.

-In 1984 Asian Nations Cup, they finished 4th out of 5 in the 1st round, ahead of the South Korea, behind Qatar, Kuwait and Saudi Arabia.
-In the 1988 Asian Nations Cup, they finished 3rd out of 5 still in the 1st round, behind the China and Saudi Arabia, ahead of Kuwait and Bahrain.
+In the 1984 Asian Nations Cup, they finished 4th out of 5 in the 1st round, ahead of South Korea, behind Qatar, Kuwait and Saudi Arabia.
+In the 1988 Asian Nations Cup, they finished 3rd out of 5 still in the 1st round, behind China and Saudi Arabia, ahead of Kuwait and Bahrain.
 The two Syrian scorers were with one goal each: Walid Nasser and Walid Al-Hel.
-They were a finalists in the Arab Nations Cup in 1988 (beaten by Iraq).
-During this period, Syria shows that it is very present on the Asian scene.
+They were finalists in the Arab Nations Cup in 1988 (beaten by Iraq).